-sections of North Hørn Formation and Flagstaff Formation are present tobe on Skinner Peaks.
-The North Horn Formation is 300-400 feet thick depending on where the North Horn/Flagstaff contact is drawn. tibe Likewise, the Flagstaff Formation is 110-220 feet thick.
-These there in thickness values are significantly less than values from the West Hills to the west and from the Gunnison Plateau to the east.
-The most logical explanation for the drastic thickness variations that occur over such a short distance is that welts of Arapien Shale formed local topographic highs in the basin during Late Cretaceous-Middle Tertiary This conclusion is supported by the presence of an unconformity time. between the Arapien Shale and Late Cretaceous-Early Tertiary strata supports this idea. and the presence of the oncolitic limestone, Oncolites, which are concretions of algae and sediment, form in shallow water, near-shore lacustrine environments.
-Weiss (1969) has shown that oncolites within the North Horn and Flagstaff Formations eccur preferentially along what were actively-rising tectonic ridges.
+Based on this interpretation of the stratigraphy, very attenuated sections of North Horn Formation and Flagstaff Formation are present on Skinner Peaks.
+The North Horn Formation is 300-400 feet thick depending on where the North Horn/Flagstaff contact is drawn.
+Likewise, the Flagstaff Formation is 110-220 feet thick.
+These thickness values are significantly less than values from the West Hills to the west and from the Gunnison Plateau to the east.
+The most logical explanation for the drastic thickness variations that occur over such a short distance is that welts of Arapien Shale formed local topographic highs in the basin during Late Cretaceous-Middle Tertiary This conclusion is supported by the presence of an unconformity time. between the Arapien Shale and Late Cretaceous-Early Tertiary strata and the presence of the oncolitic limestone.
+Oncolites, which are concretions of algae and sediment, form in shallow water, near-shore lacustrine environments.
+Weiss (1969) has shown that oncolites within the North Horn and Flagstaff Formations occur preferentially along what were actively-rising tectonic ridges.